jschimmoeller/prod-redux-auto-uglify/README.md

-# prod-redux-auto-uglify
-sample project for issue with react create app redux auto
+this project was created to show issue with create react app and redux auto